roman-milk/roman-milk.github.io/open-mike-night.md

+===

- ****** Open Mike Night ****** byJust_Plain_Bob© "You know she hasn't taken her eyes off of you since you got here.
+"You know she hasn't taken her eyes off of you since you got here.
 I think there is something there Bobby.
 It might be to your benefit to give her a chance.
 After all, you really don't know for sure that she did anything.
 Hit her with all of it and see where it goes.
 You don't have anything to lose."

  "After what I saw?
 I don't think so."